ayushthakur/DataStructures/readme.md

 # Data Structures and Algorithms

-Coding problems realted to data structures and algorithms.
+Coding problems related to data structures and algorithms.
 Contains the following kinds of problems

 - LinkedLists
 - Binary Tree